5 Utterly Romantic Things to Do In Wellsboro PA: A Town Lost in Time

-WHY GO: The defining characteristic of Wellsboro PA is nostalgia.
-Everything – from the tidy gas-lamp lined boulevard, to the neon-marquee cinema, old-timey Trolley and Covered Wagon Tours, a historic hotel, and a shop that dabbles in non-electronic games and toys – puts one in mind of the 1940’s.
+WHY GO: The defining characteristic of Wellsboro is nostalgia.
+All the things to do in Wellsboro PA – walking the tidy gas-lamp lined boulevard, seeing a show at the neon-marquee cinema, taking old-timey Covered Wagon Tours, and staying at an historic hotel – puts one in mind of the 1940’s.

 Or at least a simpler time.
 The town is so unconsciously precious, its park fountain features a sculpture of Wynken, Blynken, and Nod – one of only two in the country.

 Wellsboro is the gateway to Pennsylvania’s Grand Canyon: considerably smaller (of course), more verdant, and just as muddy a river as its Western namesake.
-For the best overview of the town and its environs, sign up for the Wellsboro Trolley Tour and then take an Ole Wagon Tour into the Canyon – a unique way to access its natural wonders.
+For the best overview of the town and its environs, explore Wellsboro Main Street, and then sign up for an Ole Wagon Tour into the Canyon – a unique way to access its natural wonders.

-Things to Do in and Around Wellsboro PA
+Things to Do in Wellsboro PA And Nearby

 Ole Covered Wagon Tours PA Grand Canyon